 But without concrete aims and goals, it’s much more difficult to save.
-Sit yourself down, decide where it is that you want to go and make a plan detailing how long you want to be away for.
+Sit yourself down, decide where it is that you want to go and make a plan detailing how long you want to be away.
 Of course, plans can change, but without a plan in the first instance, you won’t be going anywhere.

-You’ll find that, through process of elimination with your research, you’ll be left with only a couple of places that will work for the time of year you are planning to travel.
+You’ll find that, through a process of elimination with your research, you’ll be left with only a couple of places that will work for the time of year you are planning to travel.

 Make a Budget